 A Touch of Humor for the Extra Point

-It may have seemed off-topic in a post about the value of top of mind to bring up MailChimp’s sponsorship creative.
+It may have seemed off-topic in a post about the value of the top of mind to bring up MailChimp’s sponsorship creative.
 However, this led to an extra cherry on their social success sundae.
 That memorable “Mail Kimp” mispronunciation quickly became a meme throughout the zeitgeist, both online and off.
-Take for example, this fun Mail Kimp remix.
+Take, for example, this fun Mail Kimp remix.

 As with any cultural phenomenon, Serial was widely parodied by the best in the business including Funny or Die and Saturday Night Live.
 Sponsors don’t often make the cut of what goes into a tight parody.
 Not so, with Mail Kimp — I mean, MailChimp.
 The Funny or Die parody even includes a visit from the MailChimp executives just before the two-minute point.
-(NOTE: This video contains some language and may be NSFW).
+(NOTE: This video contains some language and maybe NSFW).

 Humor can be tricky for brands.
 It doesn’t come naturally for many and it can often feel like a third-rail seldom worth grabbing.
 MailChimp embraced the Mail Kimp conversation by responding to humorous tweets.
 MailChimp CEO Ben Chestnut even added “mail—kimp?” to his Twitter bio.

 Top of mind is alive and well.
 While it’s never been easy to demonstrate rock-solid ROI, that’s not to say that we shouldn’t try.
 But let’s not arbitrarily apply an elevated expectation to digital top-of-mind awareness.

 Where top of mind can pay off online is via social media.
 Word-of-mouth referrals can accelerate decision-making, as humor-fueled memes pack a powerful punch.

 Mail Kimp matters.
 What are you doing to ensure that your brand is top of mind with the right audience both online and off?